joetonytagore/thepaddlersapp/apps/mobile/README-RUN.md

 Summary / checklist
 - Install dependencies and set environment variables
-- (Optional) restore `app.config.js` from `app.config.js.bak`
+- Restore `app.config.js` from `app.config.js.bak` if missing
 - Prebuild native projects (use `npx` if `expo` is not installed globally)
 - Install CocoaPods for iOS
 - Start Metro in dev-client mode and run the simulator/emulator
-- (Optional) use the helper script `scripts/run-native.sh` to automate these steps and save logs
+- Use the helper script `scripts/run-native.sh` to automate steps and save logs

 Prerequisites
 - Node.js >= 16
 - npm or yarn
 - Xcode (macOS) for iOS simulator + CocoaPods (bundler optional)
-- Android SDK + emulator for Android
+- Android SDK + emulator for Android (or a physical device)
 - eas-cli (optional, for building dev clients / EAS builds): `npm install -g eas-cli`

 Important: prefer `npx` over a global `expo` install to avoid version drift.
 Examples below use `npx` when appropriate.